juychen/juychen.github.io/docs/1_Introduction/Introduction.md

 ## Container based scRNA-Seq processing
 This section introduce the run of docker image code using nextflow in the local envirionment in EC2.Our docker is a simple image which installed [kallisto | bustools (KB)](https://www.kallistobus.tools) [1].
 KB is a fast tool for pre-processing single-cell RNA-seq data.
 The reason we apply KB in the tutorial is that KB is relatively memeory and computational efficient compared with mainstream pre-processing tools.
 We have tested that it can run locally using a single "t3a.2xlarge" EC2 instance.
 Then we apply [Scanpy](https://scanpy.readthedocs.io/en/stable/) [2] to perform some basic analysis on the generated count matrix.

+## Dataset

+Our testing data are composed of two parts: the reference genome and the scRNA-Seq sample.

+Our reference genome contains human genomne from hg38 and virus genome from viruSITE.
+We used the command "kb ref" to build a kallisto index (transcriptome.idx) and transcript-to-gene mapping (transcript_to_gene.txt).
+They will be applied in the KB pseudoalignment of scRNA-Seq samples.

+Our scRNA-Seq data (SRA Run selector accension number: [SRR11537951](https://www-ncbi-nlm-nih-gov.ezproxy.u-pec.fr/Traces/study/?acc=SRR11537951)) is a public avaliable scRNA-Seq bronchoalveolar lavage fluid (BALF) from a sever COVID-19 patient provided by [Liao et al.](https://doi.org/10.1038/s41591-020-0901-9) [3].
+The original size of the reads are 46.23 GB + 81.39 GB (R1 and R2).
+To reduce the runing time of the tutorial, we substract reads from the original sample in to manners:
+- A smaller toy sample.
+Reards are randomly sampled from the orginal fatsq file.
+The file size are 153.5 MB + 463.2 MB.
+- A larger testing sample.
+Reards aligned to the human chromosome chr10 and the covid19 genome (NC_045512) are selected.
+The file size are 2.5 GB + 7.6 GB.

 ## References
 1. Melsted, Páll, et al. "Modular, efficient and constant-memory single-cell RNA-seq preprocessing."
 Nature biotechnology (2021): 1-6.
 2. Wolf, F. Alexander, Philipp Angerer, and Fabian J. Theis.
 "SCANPY: large-scale single-cell gene expression data analysis."
 Genome biology 19.1 (2018): 1-5.
+3. Liao, Mingfeng, et al. "Single-cell landscape of bronchoalveolar immune cells in patients with COVID-19."
+Nature medicine 26.6 (2020): 842-844.

 <div class="code-example" markdown="1">
 [Previous Step](https://juychen.github.io){: .btn }